tetherscript/ComfyParamVisualizer/README.md

 - Run the .bat files to generate the images and create .html viewers for your images.

 > [!TIP]
-> You can use it on up to 7 dimensions (s,t,u,v,x,y,z) in any combination of node properties, so that could do something like : LoraFile * Lora:strength * KSampler:scheduler * KSampler:sampler_name * KSampler:cfg * KSampler:steps.
-I often test it with 1500+ images, and have tried 4000 and it worked fine, but all the fans on my PC were on full blast by the end.
-This would be a perfect thing to throw at a runpod.ai 5090 instance - just let it go crazy for several hours, then download the resulting images and analyze them locally.
+> You can use it on up to 7 dimensions (s,t,u,v,x,y,z) in any combination of node properties, so that could do something like : LoraFile * Lora:strength * KSampler:scheduler * KSampler:sampler_name * KSampler:cfg * KSampler:steps * somethingelse.
+I usually test it with 1500+ images.
+This would be a perfect thing to throw at a runpod.ai rtx5090 instance - just let it go crazy for several hours, then download the resulting images and analyze them locally.
+Much could be learned from that.

 # DETAILED INSTRUCTIONS

-To keep this simple, we'll use the default, simple ComfyUI workflow in Templates/Getting Started/Image Generation.
+To keep this simple, we'll use the default, simple ComfyUI workflow in Templates/Getting Started/Image Generation, as shown in the above screenshot.
 It uses a 2GB model, and is the fastest way to generate images as you get used to setting up the visualizer.
 But you could use any workflow, even the crazy huge ones.
-In my testing, I use an 10 yr old motherboard/CPU 32GB ram, RTX5060Ti-16GB.
+In my testing, I use a 10 year old motherboard/CPU 32GB ram, RTX5060Ti-16GB.
 I'm pretty sure my old GTX1080 8GB would work as that is what I used to learn ComfyUI.

 We'll test the KSampler:cfg vs KSampler:steps and specify 4 cfgs with 3 steps.
 This will generate 12 images quickly so you can run the scripts and view them in the browser.